minghuadev/tinypy-148-work/README.md

 builds
 ======

-These commands can be run:
+Run these commands:

  * python setup.py tinypy pygame
   * it fails due to SDL.h

  * python setup.py tinypy
  * python setup.py tinypy math
-  ** these do work
+  * these do work. see log1...

+ * python setup.py tinypy math
+  * do this from a clean dir. see log2...

  * python setup.py tinypy boot
  * python setup.py tinypy math boot
-  ** these do work compiling a lot more
+  * these do work compiling a lot more

 tags
 ====